rjhoppe/bash-command-ref/basic.md

 Unpack a zipped file to a destination
 Notice we swapped c for x in the flags.
 This is because we went from creating to extracting.
 And then the -C is just giving it a destination folder to extract it.
+The destination MUST EXIST
 EX:
 ```
 mkdir destination-folder